 Each member of the RTs must sign a consent form before obtaining access to the data.
 Sharing of data and/or results or discussing outcomes from the analyses with any other person during the embargo period is strictly forbidden (see information on the confidentiality agreement).
 Sharing information during the embargo will compromise the entire belief elicitation and data analysis process of the research teams in the project.

 After RTs have submitted their short paper in Stage 1, they will receive a survey to measure their beliefs about the variation in results across RTs in Stage 1.
-This survey includes one belief question per hypothesis and in each belief question, RTs will be asked to predict the standard deviation (STD) of the z/t-value estimations across the RTs.
+This survey includes two belief questions per hypothesis: RTs will be asked to predict the standard deviation (STD) of the effect size and the t-statistic estimates across the RTs.

 Every one out of five RTs will be paid a monetary reward according to the precision of their belief about the variation across research teams.
 If a RT is randomly drawn for payout, another random draw determines which belief question will be paid out (i.e., only one hypothesis and the associated belief is randomly drawn for payout for a RT).
-The goal of the RT will be to as closely as possible guess the actual variation in results across RTs: the closer the guess is to the actual variation, the higher the potential payout.
-In particular, the payment is based on a quadratic scoring rule according to the following specification (where the “actual_variation” is measured in terms of the standard deviation in the z/t-values reported by the RTs for an hypothesis and the “belief” is the guess of this standard deviation):
+The goal of the RT will be to as closely as possible guess the actual variation in results across RTs.
+Details about the scoring rule, which will be used to determine payments, will be provided in due time.

 RTs will receive a link to the survey via e-mail.
 Importantly, each RT will only give one answer on each question, implying that the RT members should find a consensus when answering the survey.